chintanp/weather_station/angulared/README.md

 2. The data returned from the datalogger should in the human-readable format. i.e. \h switch, this is the default.

 3. The returned data can be further formatted as shown in the manual [here](https://drive.google.com/file/d/0B9fbkDTtTJfSdk5GdW9YZ2l5VVE/edit?usp=sharing).

+4. Change the server ip address in the index.html file and controllers.js to reflect the current server config.
+This is required for socket.io to function.
+Also check whether this is secure.